universalweb/Whitepaper/WhitePaper.md

 <br />

 <h3>UNIVERSAL DOMAIN SYSTEM - <small>(UDS)</h4>

+<p>The UDS controls all domain components that come together to make connecting to sites easy, fast, and cryptographically verifiable.
+When requesting information on a domain name your client contacts the Domain Information System (DIS) a crucial component in UDS which takes on the responsabilities one typically expects from a DNS like service although it incorporates Domain certificates.
+Domain certificates are cryptographically verifiable structured documents which could include IP/Network routing information, Domain records, domain path matching, and cryptographic information.</p>

 <h4>DOMAIN NAME SYSTEM</h4>
 <p>Being able to find a service with a human readable hostname is vital to the function of the Web today.
 The component which does this on the WWW is called DNS and the DIS on the Universal Web.
 DNS takes a human readable hostname for example Universal.web and returns the IP address of the end service.
 This allows your computer to than navigate to the requested website.
 You give it domain name and it gives you the ip of that domain name.
 Without this system the Web wouldn't be what it is today.
 It allows you to traverse the many services available on the Internet in a human friendly way.</p>